 So you still want to dry basil?
 Keep this in mind: Dried basil is pretty flavorless.
 It’s sad to lose all that great basil flavor when you dry it out.
 Like we said, pesto is a much better way to preserve that great flavor.

 On the other hand, this dried basil works just like the dried basil you’d find at the store!
 You can use it in any recipe that calls for dried basil, like Italian Seasoning or on Everything Basil Pizza or Grilled Zucchini.
 So, it’s not a bad idea!

 This dried basil method uses a microwave.
 Essentially, you’ll dry it out by cooking it in quick bursts.
 Here are a few tips about the basic method:

-- Microwave on High in three bursts: Place the basil leaves on a plate between two towels.
+- Microwave on High in three bursts: Place the basil leaves on a plate between two paper towels.
 Cook for 45 seconds, then 30 seconds, then 30 seconds again.
 The basil leaves should look shriveled and be mostly dry.